dannyglover/SDV_ShopItemsExpanded/README.md

 - Maple Syrup
 - Moss
 - Strawberry Seeds (only available in Spring)
+- Spring Seeds (only available in Spring)
+- Summer Seeds (only available in Summer)
+- Fall Seeds (only available in Fall)
 - Winter Seeds (only available in Winter)
+- Mixed Seeds (available all seasons except Winter)
+- Mixed Flower Seeds (available all seasons except Winter)
 - Ancient Seeds (available all seasons except Winter)
 - Rare Seeds (only available in Spring)
+- Fairy Seeds (only available in Fall)
+- Sprinkler
+- Quality Sprinkler
+- Iridium Sprinkler
+- Enricher (unlocked after visiting the Qi's Nut Room at least once)
+- Pressure Nozzle (unlocked after visiting the Qi's Nut Room at least once)

 Machines: